He Came, He Saw, He Fell Asleep: Why Men Can’t Stay Awake After Sex

 But it's not just oxytocin.
 “The cerebral cortex shuts off during orgasm and the cingulate cortex and the amygdala send messages to other parts of the brain signaling the need to quash all sexual desire,” explained Jess O’Reilly, Ph.D., sexologist and host of the Sex With Dr. Jess podcast.
 “This results in the release of slumber-inducing chemicals like serotonin and opioids that lull you into a relaxed, drowsy state.”

-Frances, 29, a Los Angeles-based operations assistant in the fashion industry, had been dating a guy for about a month before they had sex.
+Frances, 29, a Los Angeles-based operations assistant in the fashion industry, had been dating a man for about a month before they had sex.
 When they decided to finally hook up, he snoozed off immediately after his quick finish—right on top of her.
 “He eventually rolled over and bought me Plan B in the morning,” she said.
 “It was a letdown after such a buildup...and then we dated for three and a half years.”

 Frances’s boyfriend didn’t continue to have such an extreme reaction to post-orgasm exhaustion once they started dating.
 She thinks he was just nervous.
 Or perhaps he was pulling out all his best moves for their first time and simply wore himself out.
-While the average penetrative sexual encounter typically lasts between five to seven minutes, according to a survey published in the Journal of Sexual Medicine, this can sometimes involve a lot of heart-pumping, groin-thrusting action—especially for the male partner.
+While the average penetrative sexual encounter typically lasts between five to seven minutes, according to a survey published in the Journal of Sexual Medicine, this can sometimes involve a lot of heart-pumping, groin-thrusting action—especially for a man.
 Just as some people sleep better after a workout, some may fall asleep better (or immediately) after sex.

 You’ve probably heard that looking at your phone before bed leads to poor sleep.
 That’s because your body’s circadian rhythm, which control’s sleepiness and wakefulness, is heavily influenced by light.
 The body’s circadian rhythm is biologically adjusted for a 24-hour day, which is why artificial light can confuse your body as to when it’s bedtime.